 Assists in positive changes in mood and help to both ground and root the mind

 Yoga Therapy Group Sessions

 These are specific yoga groups created for individuals who are experiencing similar psychological concerns.

 Group members are provided with a safe space to practice and guidelines to support each other through this process.
-Groups are usually formed for anxiety, depression, and grief.
-The format of the group consists of three to nine members, runs the length of sixty minutes once a week for twelve weeks, and are created upon need or request.
+The format of the group consists of three to nine members, runs the length of ninety minutes once a week for twelve weeks, and are created upon need or request.